Guide to Plagiarism, Research and Referencing

 • Blindly rely on AI suggestions without human oversight and critical analysis.
 Overreliance on AI can hinder your learning and lead to erroneous or misleading outcomes.

-6. Attribution and Academic Integrity
+6. Referencing, Plagiarism and Academic Integrity

 Do: